ESIPFed/science-on-schema.org/guides/Issue27-UpdatesForDatasetVariables.md

   ]
 }
 ```
+## Variables with Numeric Values
 ### Recommended
-The recommended level of description is to include one or more resolvable identifiers that specify the data type and semanitcs of the variable.
-The identifiers should resolve to a location on the web that provides a description of the variable for people to use, as well as an RDF representation using a documented vocabulary.
-An HTTP URI is recommended for the identifier scheme, and the URI should be included in the schema:PropertyID field  in the schema:PropertyValue object.
-Multiple identifiers could be provided to specify the variable data type and semantics at different granularities.
+The recommended level of description is to include one or more resolvable identifiers that specify the semanitcs of the variable using [schema:propertyID](https://schema.org/propertyID) in the schema:PropertyValue object.
+Identifiers should resolve to a web page that provides a human-friendly description of the variable.
+Ideally an RDF representation using a documented vocabulary for machine consumption should be accessible via content negotiation.
+HTTP URI is the recommended identifier scheme.
+Multiple identifiers could be provided.
+These could be equivalent identifiers from different registries, or could specify the variable data type and semantics at different granularities.
 For example there might be a propertyID for 'water temperature', 'sea surface water temperature', 'sea surface water temperature measured with protocol X, daily average, Kelvins, xsd:decimal'.

 Example: